nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [medium.com/@meng.yan: What Happens When Deleting a Pod](https://medium.com/@meng.yan/what-happens-when-deleting-a-pod-d1219c7e1b53)
 - [==itnext.io: Kubernetes Graceful Shutdown | Daniele Polencic== 🌟](https://itnext.io/how-do-you-gracefully-shut-down-pods-in-kubernetes-fb19f617cd67) - [community.ops.io: How do you gracefully shut down Pods in Kubernetes?](https://community.ops.io/danielepolencic/how-do-you-gracefully-shut-down-pods-in-kubernetes-30fa) Get tips on smoothly decommissioning your k8s pods.
 - [==itnext.io: Kubernetes Graceful Shutdown== | Daniele Polencic 🌟](https://itnext.io/how-do-you-gracefully-shut-down-pods-in-kubernetes-fb19f617cd67) How do you gracefully shut down Pods in Kubernetes?
+- [nunoadrego.com: Abusing Pod Priority](https://nunoadrego.com/posts/abusing-pod-priority/) Pod Priority can be useful for some use cases, such as prioritizing critical applications, but definitely can catch you off guard if you don't have the right guardrails in place.
+This post illustrates the potential consequences of not having them.
+- [blog.devgenius.io: DevOps in K8s — Pod Downward API](https://blog.devgenius.io/devops-in-k8s-pod-downward-api-571399049013) The K8s Downward API is a feature that allows containers running in a pod to access metadata about themselves and the pod they are running in.
+This metadata can be exposed as environment variables or as files within the container’s file system.
+- [==itnext.io: POD rebalancing and allocations in kubernetes | Daniele Polencic== 🌟🌟](https://itnext.io/pod-rebalancing-and-allocations-in-kubernetes-df3dbfb1e2f9) **Does Kubernetes rebalance your Pods?
+If there's a node that has more space, does Kubernetes recompute and balance the workloads?**

 #### Kubernetes ConfigMaps